yohannestayez/yohannestayez/README.md

 - 🌱 I am currently a fourth-year Computer Science student at Unity University.

-- 🌱 Participant in the exciting and intensive Kifiya Training Program by 10 Academy.
+- 🌱 Participated in the exciting and intensive Kifiya AI Training Program by 10 Academy.

 - 🌱 Enthusiast in Artificial Intelligence, Machine Learning, and Data Science.